PrestaShop/community-theme-16/README.md

 **Bourbon** is not required, you may remove it if you wish so.
 You'll need to remove the calls to these mixins too.
 **Bourbon** provides the same mixins as **Compass** does.
-Compass tool and Compass mixins were heavily used in the `default-bootstrap` theme (from which this theme originates), but it has been replace with **Bourbon**, which provided a significant performance boost and no necessary code changes.
+Compass tool and Compass mixins were heavily used in the `default-bootstrap` theme (from which this theme originates), but it has been replaced with **Bourbon**, which provided a significant performance boost and no necessary code changes.

 ### Gulp commands